Jelly-RDF/jelly-rdf.github.io/docs/specification/protobuf-source.md

 # Protobuf sources

-Below you will find the [Protocol Buffers](https://protobuf.dev/programming-guides/proto3/) definitions for the [Jelly serialization format](serialization.md) and the [Jelly gRPC streaming protocol](streaming.md).
+Below you will find the [Protocol Buffers](https://protobuf.dev/programming-guides/proto3/) definitions for the [Jelly-RDF](serialization.md) and [Jelly-Patch](patch.md) formats, along with the [Jelly gRPC streaming protocol](streaming.md).
 The original files are hosted on [GitHub](https://github.com/Jelly-RDF/jelly-protobuf) and all releases can be found [here](https://github.com/Jelly-RDF/jelly-protobuf/releases).

 Human-readable reference for these definitions can be found [here](reference.md).